Demi0619/data_visualization/README.md

 In plot with CSV folder, there is a project to download weather infomation for certain place in CSV format, and then processing the data to plot line graphs.

 In plot with Json folder, there is a project to download earthquake information for certain place in Json format, and then processing the data and plot geo graphs.

+In plot with api folder, instead of downloading data to local, we request data by api call, then do processing and ploting.